-(f) Cash and cash equivalents
+(e) Cash and cash equivalents

-For the purposes of the statement of cash flows, cash and cash equivalents include cash on hand, non-restricted balances with ECCB and highly liquid financial assets with maturity periods of less than three months from the date of acquisition, which are subject to insignificant risk of changes in their values.
+For the purposes of the statement of cash flows, cash and cash equivalents include cash on hand, non-restricted balances with the ECCB and highly liquid financial assets with maturity periods of less than three months from the date of acquisition, which are subject to insignificant risk of changes in their values.
+Cash is carried at amortised cost in the statement of financial position.